Stop and Stare

-"Stop and Stare" is the second single by American band OneRepublic from their debut studio album, Dreaming Out Loud (2007).
-"Stop and Stare" was released to American radio on November 27, 2007, and British radio on December 16, 2007, reaching number-one and to Australian radio on December 17, 2007, reaching number one as well following up on the global success of the previous top ten single "Apologize".
-The single was released on March 3, 2008, in the United Kingdom.
-"Stop and Stare" has sold over two million digital downloads worldwide.
+"Stop and Stare" is the second single by American band OneRepublic from their debut album, Dreaming Out Loud (2007). reaching number one as well following up on the global success of the previous top ten single "Apologize".
+"Stop and Stare" was released on March 3, 2008, in the United Kingdom.
+It has currently sold over two million digital downloads worldwide.